myadarishireesha/myadarishireesha.github.io/about.markdown

 ---
 layout: page
-title: About the San Francisco Crime Data Visualization Project
+title: About
 permalink: /about/
 ---
+The San Francisco Crime Data Visualization Project
 # Introduction

 Crime analysis is essential for understanding patterns, trends, and public safety concerns in urban areas.
 This project aims to provide a comprehensive, data-driven visualization of crime trends in San Francisco from 2014 to 2024.
 Our focus is on ten major crime categories, illustrating how crime rates have changed over time, identifying hotspots, and analyzing potential causes.